Parathyroid hormone (PTH) blood testParathormone; Parathormone (PTH) intact molecule; Intact PTH

 - Cancers that start in another part of the body (such as the breast, lungs, or colon) and spread to the bone

-- Excess calcium over a long period of time from milk or certain antacids, such as calcium carbonate or sodium bicarbonate (baking soda)
+- Excess calcium over a long period of time usually from excess calcium supplements or certain antacids, that contain calcium carbonate or sodium bicarbonate (baking soda)

 - Low levels of magnesium in the blood